Suitability Guidelines

 AML Screening Process

-The AML process must be completed before the transfer paperwork can be submitted to the ceding carrier or, if cash with app, the policy is issued.
+AML screening is required for all owners, joint owners, entities and trusts at the time of application and must be completed before the 1035 Exchange/Transfer paperwork can be submitted to the ceding carrier or, if cash with app, before the policy can be issued.

-If Compliance is unable to verify owners and/or primary beneficiaries with the information submitted on the application and any supporting documentation, additional information will be required.
+If Compliance is unable to verify the owner(s) and/or primary beneficiaries with the information submitted on the application and any supporting documentation, additional information may be required.
 Axonic may need to request additional information including but not limited to:

 Names